John Hare — Warden

-Awet Andemicael is a Ph.D. candidate in theology at Yale, on track to graduate in 2019.
+Awet Andemicael is a Ph.D. candidate in theology at Yale.
 If you speak with her for more than two minutes, she cannot help mentioning the glory of God, the transformation of humanity, and/or St. Irenaeus of Lyons, the subjects of her dissertation.
 Awet is also a classically-trained singer.

 Meghan Bathgate is the Associate Director of Educational Program Assessment at Yale, where her work promotes student inclusion and persistence in education.
 She received her Ph.D. in Cognitive Psychology, with her research focusing on motivation and learning theories.
 The kindness and music she found in St. John’s drew her into this community.
 She loves to hear the voices of St. John’s members echo to the rooftops during services.